ivelum/djangoql/README.rst

             qs = super(CustomUserAdmin, self).get_queryset(request)
             return qs.annotate(groups_count=Count('groups'))

-Let's take a closer look what's happening in the example above.
-First, we add ``groups_count`` annotation to queryset that is used by Django admin in ``CustomUserAdmin.get_queryset()`` method.
-It would contain no. of groups user belongs to.
-As our queryset now pulls this column, we can now filter by it, we just need to include it into the schema.
+Let's take a closer look at what's happening in the example above.
+First, we add ``groups_count`` annotation to queryset that is used by Django admin in the ``CustomUserAdmin.get_queryset()`` method.
+It would contain the number of groups a user belongs to.
+As our queryset now pulls this column, we can filter by it.
+It just needs to be included in the schema.
 In ``UserQLSchema.get_fields()`` we define a custom integer search field for ``User`` model.
-It's name should match the name of the column in our queryset.
+Its name should match the name of the column in our queryset.

 **Custom suggestion options**